 - Business Associates.
-We may contract with third parties to perform certain services for us, such as billing services, copy services, or consulting services.
-These third party service providers, referred to as Business Associates, may need to access your PHI to perform services for us.
+We may contract with third parties to perform certain services for us, such as billing services, copy services, our consulting services.
+These third-party service providers, referred to as Business Associates, may need to access your PHI to perform services for us.
 They are required by law to protect your PHI and only use and disclose it as necessary to perform their services for us.

 - Communicable Diseases.
 We may disclose or use your PHI to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and to comply with state-mandatory disease reporting, such as cancer registries.

 - Coroners, Medical Examiners, and Funeral Directors.
 We may release your PHI to coroners or medical examiners so that they can carry out their duties.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
 We may also disclose PHI to funeral directors consistent with applicable law to enable them to carry out their duties.